 How to navigate Windows using a keyboard

 Navigating Microsoft Windows using the keyboard for many of the commonly performed tasks can dramatically increase your productivity.
 In addition, a situation may arise when the mouse stops working or you need to work on a computer with no mouse.
-Below are some of the commonly used keys you will need to use to navigate Windows using your keyboard.
+Below are some of the commonly used keys you need to use to navigate Windows using your keyboard.
 You can navigate this document by clicking on one of the links below, or you can scroll through the entire document and learn about each of the methods of navigating Windows using your keyboard.

 Opening the start button